Don't Waste Money on a Nikon Df SD Memory Card (2TB Max)

-Best Nikon Df SD Memory Card
+Nikon Df SD Card Compatibility

 The newest cards, SDUC (Secure Digital Ultra Capacity), can’t be used in the Df.
+They are 4TB or larger, which is too big.

 • SD (Secure Digital) - 128MB to 2GB.